harvard-acc/LLVM-Tracer/README.md

        install LLVM for you if finds no LLVM installation.
 Using this function requires tar-1.22 or newer to extract xz format.

-       The default installation path is under /your/build_dir/lib/llvm-3.x.
+       The default installation path is under /your/build_dir/lib/llvm-x.x.
        You can manually define the installation path by -DLLVM_ROOT=/where/to/install.

      -DCMAKE_BUILD_TYPE=None,Debug,Release    (default : None)
-       You can choose one from three of bulid types.
+       It is recommended to use the Debug build type for LLVM 6.0.
      ```